 Broadwood 1807

-This beautiful piano is one of the best ever to appear on this page.
-It was the personal favourite of the late David Frostick, and was lovingly restored by him.
-David was a personal friend, a skilled woodworker and organ-builder, and a specialist in voicing reed pipes.
+This beautiful 1807 Broadwood is one of the best I have seen.
+It was the personal favourite of the late David Frostick, and lovingly restored by him.
+David was a personal friend, a skilled woodworker and organ builder, and a specialist in voicing reed pipes.
+At the time of his death it was in excellent playing order, and remains so.

 IMG_1348.MP4